SteveClement/wiki.localhost.lu/Devel/python.md

 # Python Notes

-/!\ Needs to be completed
+:warning: Needs to be completed

 # pip upgrade all